 There are huge pressures in modern society that make us feel that in many respects we can only be happy in a crowd — until our intuition tells us otherwise.
-A lot of modern activities, like discoing and clubbing, for example, simply remove the individual, together with all the problems that go with it, and that gives us the impression of freedom.
+A lot of modern activities, like clubbing for example, simply remove the individual, together with all the problems that go with it, and that gives us the impression of freedom.

 But even gaining the whole world can be a worthless bargain if it lacks the rich colours and flavours of our humanity.
 It simply doesn’t mean anything if we are cut off from the very things that make life real.

 No matter how many things we buy or acquire — cars, houses, designer clothes, etc — the pleasure soon fades and we are back again with the old sense of dissatisfaction and the need for something new, something else.

 Tagore wrote: ‘The cure for all the illness of life is stored in the inner depth of life itself, the access to which becomes possible when we are alone.’
 So time on your own may be the only real source of renewal and rediscovery, curious as it sounds.